thycotic/privman-docs/config-feeds/ignore-os-updates.md

 [priority]: # (8002)
 # Ignoring macOS Updates

 MacOS has a command-line utility that can be used to ignore specific software updates in the Software Update preference pane.
-To provide a way in Privilege Manager to ignore or reset ignored OS updates, the following policieswith commands are available via configuration feeds.
+To provide a way in Privilege Manager to ignore or reset ignored OS updates, the following policies are available via configuration feeds.

  ![Config feed](images/ignore/config.png)